UmairTareen/pypsa-eur/README.md

 > pip install -U kaleido

 **Selection of the scenario**:
-- To run the default workflow, use  (snakemake -call all) after activating pypsa-eur.
+- To run the default workflow, activate pypsa-eur and run:
 > snakemake -call all

 - Tu run a different scenario/workflow, use the dedicated Snakefile, e.g:
 > snakemake -s Snakefile_suff -call all

 - The Sankey codes for all scenarios are included in the repository to analyze the results.
-- To run the scenarios, type (snakemake -call all) after activating pypsa-eur.

 **myopic scenarios**:
 - The myopic scenarios perform the optimization for successive years defined in the config file.
 They can be run using the dedicated Snakefile.